br-automation-com/mappView-User/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.8
+#### Version 1.1
-- Add destroy user list to free up memory
-- Code cleanup
+- Fixed export path not connected to ArUser.PAR.FilePath in mappView